-The mission of CS graduate program is to provide prospective and current graduate students with an educational and research environment that fosters personal and intellectual growth, flourishes academic goals, and develops career paths through necessary training with emerging technologies.
+The mission of the computer science graduate program is to provide prospective and current graduate students with an educational and research environment that fosters personal and intellectual growth, helps academic goals flourish, and develops career paths through necessary training with emerging technologies.
 The program offers four graduate degree programs:

-- A Doctoral Program that promotes research, discovery and integration.
-It is designed for students interested in becoming professional scholars, college and university teachers, or independent research workers in private, industrial or government research institutions.
+The Doctoral Degree Program in Computer Science promotes research, discovery, and integration.
+It is designed for students interested in becoming professional scholars, college and university teachers, or independent research workers in private, industrial, or government research institutions.

 - The combined B.S./Master's program allows undergraduate computer science students early admission into graduate school.
 Students in a combined program may begin taking graduate courses before completing their bachelor's degree